2191-CSEC465-Group6/Lab3/README.txt

 www.amazon.com
 DESKTOP-HEPE84U

+4. The command line argument should be a file with valid IPv4 addresses stored line by line.
+Please refer to lab3_iplist.txt for an example input file ex) powershell .\4.ps1 'lab3_iplist.txt'

 5. First change the $path variable to point to our provided sample text file (port_scan.txt).
 Then add the IP address range and port range you would like to scan.
 The IP address range and port range must be separated by a space.
 There are 2 accepted formats for IP ranges: